Dondré Whitfield: Career

 Whitfield began his television career appearing in a recurring role on the NBC sitcom The Cosby Show as Robert Foreman (the love interest of Tempestt Bledsoe's character Vanessa Huxtable).
 He later had a two year-run on the NBC daytime soap opera, Another World.
 From 1991 to 1994, Whitfield portrayed Terrence Frye in the ABC Daytime soap opera, All My Children.
 The role earned him three nominations for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series, and two Soap Opera Digest Award nominations.

 After leaving daytime television, Whitfield starred in the short-lived Fox sitcom The Crew (1995–1996).
 In 1997, he starred alongside Kadeem Hardison in another short-lived sitcom, Between Brothers.
 He had dramatic role in the 2000 UPN series Secret Agent Man, which was cancelled after one season.
 From 2002 to 2003, he starred alongside Tamara Taylor in another short-lived sitcom, Hidden Hills on NBC.
 From 2001 to 2002, Whitfield had a recurring role on the UPN sitcom Girlfriends.
 He has also appeared on The Jamie Foxx Show, NYPD Blue, Strong Medicine, Ghost Whisperer, CSI: Miami, Cold Case, and Grey's Anatomy.

 On film, Whitfield has appeared opposite Vivica A. Fox in Two Can Play That Game (2001), and The Salon (2004).
 He co-starred in White Man's Burden (1995), Mr. 3000 (2003), and Middle of Nowhere (2012).
 He has appeared with his wife Salli Richardson in the film Pastor Brown (2009), and guest-starred on Stitchers and Eureka (in which he played Richardson's on-screen brother).
 Whitfield has also had recurring roles on Make It or Break It and Mistresses (as Rochelle Aytes' character's husband).
 In 2015, he joined the cast of the BET reality comedy series Real Husbands of Hollywood.

 In 2016, Whitfield was cast in the Oprah Winfrey Network drama series, Queen Sugar, produced by Ava DuVernay and Oprah Winfrey.
 For his role as Remy Newell, he received a nomination for Outstanding Supporting Actor in a Drama Series at the 49th NAACP Image Awards.

 Personal life

 Whitfield was born in Brooklyn, New York, and attended the Performing Arts High School in New York City.

 In 2002, Whitfield married actress Salli Richardson.
-They have two children: a daughter and a son.
+They have a daughter and a son.